Sjelter-Codes/utdr-reference/src/Tools/GameMaker.md

 This section is not meant to be a GameMaker tutorial, please refer to the [GameMaker Docs](https://manual.yoyogames.com/#t=Content.htm) if you are searching for in-depth help or specific functions.
 This section is simply meant to provide a quick albeit simple description of the elements of GameMaker you will most likely be interacting with.

-## What is GameMaker Studio?

-GameMaker Studio is the game engine that UNDERTALE and DELTARUNE use to make the game.

 ## Elements of a GameMaker Game
+---

+### Sprites

+Sprites[^1] are collections of images/textures, usually associated to an object.
+Sprites are usually prefixed with `spr`.
+The textures themselves are sourced from TexturePages.

+### Sounds

+Sounds[^2] are audio files, they are sometimes built into the game itself but other times can be found in either the game/chapter's folder or the /mus folder

 ### Objects
-Objects may or may not contain sprites and contain code.
+Objects[^3] may or may not contain sprites and contain code.
+Objects are usually prefixed with `obj`.
 An object can have 7 different types of code.

-1. CREATEs
+1. CREATE

     It is run when the object is created, either by instance_create in some other code, or at the start of a room that contains the object.
 2. STEP